 Gateway to much of the Hebrides, this lovely small town is nevertheless far more than just a place to pass through.
 With a wonderful sweeping bay, great seafood, and the imposing, colosseum-like structure of McCaig’s Tower looming over it, Oban a terribly inviting place in which to pace your journey to the Scottish islands.

 As with most gateway towns, Oban can get busy, particularly in the summer months.
-Though, such popularity is something of a double edged claymore where finding accommodation is concerned: there may be big crowds, but there’s also a lot of competition to house them.
+Such popularity is something of a double edged claymore where finding accommodation is concerned: there may be big crowds, but there’s also a lot of competition to house them.
 So, whether you’re just using the town as a pit stop or looking to spend a little more time, we’ve sought out some of the best places for your stay.

 From £79/ night